 With ransom-ware of an advanced encryption, a server connection becomes established and a ransom-ware platform like Crypto Locker will create several encryption keys.
 One of the keys is private, the other public.
 The algorithm used is military-grade, usually capping at the RSA-2048 bit level; though some are known to be as complex as 4096-RSA.

 The bitcoin ransom is a variant of these attacks where hackers demand payment in either Bitcoin or some other modern digital payment option of a similar financial kind.
 Some businesses who hold any Bitcoin cryptocurrency might choose to cash in their currency in a bid to avoid it being held.
-There are online currency converting websites now where customers can convert Bitcoin to paypal, Western Union and Visa, to name a few.
+There are online currency converting websites now where customers can convert Bitcoin to paypal, Western Union, and Visa, to name a few.
 Whilst cashing in Bitcoin might seem like a solution to the problem, hackers may still demand Bitcoin as payment regardless, forcing businesses to reconvert their funds to cryptocurrency.
 If interested, you might want to sneak a peek at this blog post from Coin Cloud that explains how you can sell your Bitcoins for ready cash.
 Due to its scarcity, Bitcoin has a high value.
 As the supply of cryptocurrency decreases, the demand increases.
 As a result of its limited supply, investors are clamoring for a piece of the growing profits.
 That is why doing lots of research about Bitcoins and cryptocurrency is very important to ensure that you are not investing in fraudulent stocks and that you are protected from theft similar to what you would need at a regular bank.
 Using things like a Bitcoin Profit App could help you to make the right investment choices and also be more protected in the future.

 The “tight-deadline” basically holds files over a digital fire and says: “pay us in such-and-such time, or your files are gone forever.”
 A clock then starts ticking down the time you have remaining, and if you pass the limit, the key encrypting your files is destroyed, and they cannot be recovered.